 The DMV or another affected party can make a claim against the title bond if the principal misrepresents any aspect of their ownership of the vehicle.
-The principal is liable for reimbursing the surety for any claims paid by the surety.
+The principal is liable for reimbursing the surety for any claims paid by the surety for damages.

 Is a Bonded Title Required?

-The titleholder may be required to get a bonded title for a variety of reasons:
+The titleholder may be required to get a bonded title for the following reasons:

-- You purchased a vehicle from a vendor who did not provide you with a title.
+- Purchased a vehicle from a vendor who did not provide a title

-- You purchased an antique or custom car from a vendor who did not provide you with a title.
+- Purchased an antique or custom car from a vendor who did not provide you with a title

 Your bonded title will become a regular title after a length of time set by state law, generally three to five years.
 You may still sell your automobile with a bonded title, but you’ll have to tell any potential purchasers about it.
 Until the title is clear, the individual who acquired the bonded title is liable for the surety bond.
 If you have any questions about bonds or want to get advice visit Bonding Solutions and speak to a Surety Bond Specialist.